wking/nmhive/README.rst

   Adding an already associated tag and removing an already unassociated tag are both no-ops.
 Returns the updated tags as a JSON array.
-If the given Message-ID isn't in the notmuch database, returns a 404.
+Returns a 404 if the given Message-ID isn't in the notmuch database.

 ``GET /gmane/<group>/<article>``
   Returns the article's Message-ID as ``text/plain``.
 For example,